quasarframework/quasar-framework.org/source/components/card.md

 ```

 ### Card with Collapsibles
-Since Collapsibles are List items too, it makes sense to use a QCardList component to encapsulate them.
+Since Collapsibles are List items too, it makes sense to use a QList component to encapsulate them.
 Also, imagine a Card with Collapsibles containing Cards.
 Inception :)

 ``` html
 <q-card>